Tyrrrz/Tyrrrz.me/src/data/blog-posts/code-behind-for-resourcedictionary-in-wpf/Post.md

 ---
-title: Code-behind for ResourceDictionary in WPF
+title: Code-Behind for ResourceDictionary in WPF
 date: 2016-10-29
 ---